OPTIONAL THEME:

 Elza Dunkels, Swedish scientist (in Youth Culture and Net Culture: Online Social Practices: Online Social Practices, 2010)

 Do not project the quotes on a screen at this stage.
 Start the activity by calling for seven willing student volunteers.
 Announce and execute a public sequential reading of all seven of the quotes; including giving full measure to the author of the quote and any other details in the citation.
-For emphasis the students should read the the quote itself again for emphasis.
+The students should re-read the the quote itself for emphasis.

 Direct students into “conversation huddles” of four and then hand each group three quotes.
 Allow a timed four minutes for group critique.
 Tell students to appoint a spokesperson who will later report back; unpacking the meaning, and championing the wisdom (or folly), of their favorite quote.
 Lively whole class discussion will ensue.
 The following generative questions may or may not be necessary.